Yejay/automatic-summarization-tool/README.md

 ## Usage

 1. Upload a PDF or text file containing the research paper you want to summarize.
+As this is a POC (Proof of Concept), please use one of the provided research papers in `data/research-papers`.
 2. Select a summarization model (BART, PEGASUS, or OpenAI).
 3. Click the "Summarize" button to generate a summary.
 4. View the generated summary and evaluation metrics.